HuiHu1/Trustworthy-NLP/README.md

 This repository aims to record the related work on trustworthy NLP projects (From Industry).

-Project 1: Word Cloud Construction; Spam Detection; Sentiment Analysis.
+Project 1: Word Cloud Construction; Sentiment Analysis.

 Project 2: Word2Vec (Experiment on emails dataset).